 MFG (Motor Fuel Group) is currently the biggest forecourt operator in the UK.
-While you may not know the name, as they tend to let their fuel and retail brands do the talking, they own many of the forecourts along both major roads and in urban areas.
+Not everyone will know the name, as they tend to let their fuel and retail brands do the talking, but in fact they own many of the forecourts both along major roads and in urban areas.

 They are developing new 'charging hubs', both attached to existing service areas and standing on their own, all under the 'MFG EV Power' name.
-MFG hopes to double the number of EV Power sites in 2022, and is considering franchising to bring it to more partners.
+MFG intends to rapidly expand the EV Power brand, and is considering franchising to bring it to more partners.

 MFG was formed on the basis that a new subsidiary company would be formed every time the founders acquired a new series of sites, making the business easier to manage.
-Under its own independent banner, MFG grew to over 900 sites, and they are currently working on bringing all the companies under one banner.
+Under its own independent banner, MFG grew to over 900 sites.

-However, forecourts that had come under MFG's control after their acquisition of MFG had either SPAR stores or Hursts, which was MRH's own store brand.
+Sites which were acquired from MRH operated with either a SPAR store or 'Hursts'.
 With priority on the rebranding of their SPAR stores, the vast majority of these stores have now been refurbished and rebranded as Londis.

-In 2015, MFG acquired some forecourts from Shell including sites on A-roads; the retail parts of which were refurbished to include the standard MFG offering of Costcutter, later Londis.
+Some Shell-operated forecourts were acquired in 2015, including some sites on A-roads.
+Their stores were refurbished to include the standard MFG offering of Costcutter, later Londis.

-MFG acquired all of George Hammond PLC's six forecourts in south east England on 30 June 2021.
+George Hammond PLC's six forecourts in south east England were acquired on 30 June 2021.